Koha-Community/kohadocs/source/circulation.rst

 Below the box for the barcode you will see a checkbox for 'Automatic renewal'.
-This will allow this item to automatically renew if the :ref:`appropriate cron job <automatic-renewal-label>` is running and there are no holds on the item.
+This will allow this item to automatically renew if the :ref:`appropriate cron job <cron-automatic-renewal-label>` is running and there are no holds on the item.

 Next is an option to no decrease the loan length based on holds.
-This overrides the :ref:`decreaseLoanHighHolds <decreaseloanhighholds,-decreaseloanhighholdsduration,-decreaseloanhighholdsvalue,-decreaseloanhighholdscontrol,-and-decreaseloanhighholdsignorestatuses-label>` preference.
+This overrides the :ref:`decreaseLoanHighHolds <decreaseloanhighholds-preferences-label>` preference.

 If you're allowing the :ref:`checkout of items on site <onsitecheckouts-label>`